Blood Oxygenation: Difference Between SpO2, SaO2, PaO2

 • Sudden difficulty in breathing

-Unlike pulse oximetry, the test is invasive as it involves puncturing the arterial wall and drawing blood.
-That poses a risk of bruising or excessive bleeding.
-The test is contraindicated in patients on blood thinners like heparin and warfarin or those with bleeding disorders.
+Unlike other tests, such as pulse oximetry, the ABG test is invasive.
+It involves puncturing the arterial wall and drawing blood.
+This procedure poses a risk of bruising or excessive bleeding.
+The test is contraindicated in patients on blood thinners such as heparin and warfarin or those with bleeding disorders.

 Interpreting PaO2 Results

 Normal PaO2 levels range from 75 to 100 mmHg (at sea level).
-The oxygen we inhale through the nose travels to the lungs and is stored in the alveoli.
-The deoxygenated blood from the body flows to the lungs through the pulmonary vein.
+The oxygen we inhale travels to the lungs and is stored in the alveoli.
+The deoxygenated blood from the body flows to the lungs through the pulmonary arteries.
 The oxygen pressure in the alveoli is higher than that in the adjacent capillaries.
 Hence, it flows to the capillaries.
 The blood leaving the lungs is well saturated with O2.

 If O2 flow from the alveoli to the blood is compromised, your PaO2 levels will be lower.
 Several factors can cause low PaO2 levels: